eclipse-edc/Connector/samples/demo-contract-framework/README.md

 This framework provides an implementation of the ContractOfferFramework interface.

+A simple REST API is offered to add assets to an in memory catalog.
 The implemented PublicContractOfferFramework creates free use contract offers for all assets.

 ## Run